NOTE: Analysis is mixed in with the relation of

 Chuck is a nickname for Charles, not Richard.

 There is one missing "Billy" in The Return.
 If we go back to part seven, David Lynch's son, Riley, given as "Bing", bursts into the diner at the end and calls out, "Has anyone seen Billy?!"
 Subtitles give, "Has anyone seen Bing?!"
 Bing had been playing with the band Trouble in part five during the scene in which Richard choked the woman.
-Is this the missing Billy?
+Is the Billy for whom Bing was looking the same as Audrey's missing Billy?
 The scene in which Bing announced the missing Billy was one of the first in which some apparent misarrangement of time appeared.
 One can fit together the order of the shots in the scene so they make sense, but they are out of order sequentially.
 Plus, Norma is inserted as she was in part five when she first appeared when Becky came in to deliver bread and borrow money.

 This hardly even seems like Audrey, except that when we were first introduced to Audrey in the series she was briefly portrayed as a spoiled hellion.
 The key incident was her putting a pencil into the side of a Styrofoam cup, a secretary begging her please not to remove the pencil, knowledgeable that it would be just the kind of thing Audrey would do, and then Audrey removing the pencil and reveling in the liquid spilling all over the desk, which is bizarre even for a 17-18 year old who expects no consequences for their actions.
 But then Agent Cooper arrived and Audrey immediately changed, eager to impress him.
 She wanted to assist the FBI, channel her smarts into doing something useful and heroic.
 Then John Justice Wheeler arrived, played by the actor Billy Zane, and her affections switched and he became her love interest.